It’s finally happened. I’ve let myself get talked into sharing this amazing recipe I only had in my head.

 Is rosemary the world’s most favored herb?
 I don’t know; maybe not.
-However, in my cooking adventures it shines like a star.
+However, it is one of my faves, and in my cooking adventures it shines like a star.
 I love it so much, I grow my own so never to be without.

-If you were to visit my herb gardens, you’d notice two robust rosmarinus bushes (alba and sativa) both in easy reach, hefty branches guarding the doors to my kitchen, or supervising the frolics of the latest kittens.
+If you were to visit my herb gardens, you’d notice two robust rosmarinus bushes (alba and sativa) both in easy reach.
+I like to think they are hefty branches to guard the doors to my kitchen, but really they mostly supervise the frolics of the latest kittens.

 They say the size of a rosemary bush carries great significance.
 Supposedly it indicates the strength of the woman in her home.